wp-plugins/vooplayer/readme.txt

 - Amazon S3
 - MP4 & FLV

-= Learn More About VOOplayer  =
+= Learn More About vooPlayer  =

-<a href="http://www.vooplayer.com/">VOOplayer</a> is a web-based video player application that helps user customize, analyze, optimize and publish videos on their website.
+<a href="http://www.vooplayer.com/">vooPlayer</a> is a web-based video player application that helps user customize, analyze, optimize and publish videos on their website.

 == Installation ==

-1. Download and unzip the current version of the VOOplayer plugin.
+1. Download and unzip the current version of the vooPlayer plugin.
 2. Transfer the entire 'vooplayer' directory to your '/wp-content/plugins/' directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Login (if you're existing user) or register an account (if you're new).
 5. That's it!
-If you're an existing VOOplayer user, you can login with your username and password otherwise you'll need to register a free account.
+If you're an existing vooPlayer user, you can login with your username and password otherwise you'll need to register a free account.

 How Do I Use It?
-Once you create and save your video in VooPlayer/Videos Dashboard, go to your posts or pages and you'll see a VOOplayer icon on the WP Editor so you can insert your video codes easily.
+Once you create and save your video in vooPlayer/Videos Dashboard, go to your posts or pages and you'll see a vooPlayer icon on the WP Editor so you can insert your video codes easily.

 == Frequently Asked Questions ==